 - a.
 Locate the folder drpatch.xp\IA64 in the alternate location configured to store the disaster recovery information. - b.
-Copy drlaunch.ex and drlaunchres.dll under the drpatch.xp\IA64 directory to a temporary directory, open a command line console, switch to the temporary directory, and then run the command expand -r .
-This will decompress these two files. - c.
-Copy the decompressed file to a floppy disk. - d.
-Copy the file drlaunchres.dll under the drpatch.xp\IA64\ENU directory to a temporary directory. - e.
-Open a command line console and switch to the temporary directory, run the command expand drlaunchres.dll drlaunchenu.dll. - f.
-Copy drlaunchenu.dll to a floppy disk. - g.
-Copy drpatch.w2k8\autounattend_ia64.xml to a temporary directory, rename it as autounattend.xml, and then copy it to floppy disk.
+Copy drlaunch.ex and drlaunchres.dll from the drpatch.xp directory to a floppy disk.

+- c.
+Create a new file on floppy disk and name it DRCOPYFILES.BAT.

+The DRCOPYFILES.BAT file is created.

+- d.
+Write following text into DRCOPYFILES.BAT file:

+'''

+expand -r %~dp0\drlaunch.ex_x:\windows\system32\

+expand -r %~dp0\drlaunchres.dl_x:\windows\system32\

+exit

+'''

+- e.
+Copy ADRCDInput\autounattend_ia64.xml to a temporary directory, rename it as autounattend.xml, and then copy it to floppy disk.